 </data>

+Each block in the timeline shall provide its start and end time.

 Request section step by step (configurable boresight)

-The pointing request associated to the PRM definition may reconfigure the definition section to allow for the the selection of the boresight (direction in the spacecraft body frame.
+The pointing request associated to the PRM definition may reconfigure the definition section to allow for the the selection of the boresight (direction in the spacecraft body frame).

-The definition section of the PRM shall use the <frameDir localName=”boresight” /> construct to identify the reconfigurable spacecraft pointing axis (boresight)
+The definition section of the PRM shall use the <frameDir localName=”boresight” /> construct to identify the reconfigurable spacecraft pointing axis (boresight).

 This permits the dynamic selection of the spacecraft direction without having to modify the definition each time a new request is generated (e.g. need to point different instruments to the same target).
 Then the definition and request section would be as follows.